ItsikNox/RageUI/README.md

-# NativeUILua - 2.0
+# RageUILua - 2.0

-## What's new in NativeUILua - 2.0
+## What's new in RageUILua - 2.0
 - Better performance than previous versions
 - Solving description problems
 - ***